CrazyBytesVE/QS-Modded/README.md

 ---
 ## Quick View
 - Makes the Quick Settings look less rounded (more rectangular).
-- Also adds a gradient effect (gfadient) to the background of the Quick Settings.
+- Also adds a gradient effect (gradient) to the background of the Quick Settings.
 - When expanding the Q.S., if you have more than 4 rows of items they will be shifted to the right.

 ## Compatibility